AlikanakelaKarwowski/AlikanakelaKarwowski/README.md

 <p align="left">Hey There!
-My name is Alex, and I am a full stack developer who loves backend development. </p>
+My name is Alex, and I am a full stack developer who loves backend development.
+I am currently a Full stack developer for a F500 company and do alot of work with AI/ML and providing backends and interfaces for the ML models.
+I also love to build tools in new frameworks languages to help deepen my understanding of various langauges or as ways to learn new languages</p>

 ###